RashedSarder/ArtificialIntelligence/README.md

 # ArtificialIntelligence
-In this repository I givw some basic codes of python.
+In this repository I give some basic codes of python.
 Which I practice for learn the python language.